Sharing your home and life

-Both partners in a couple need to apply and attend training even if one person will be the main carer.
+Both partners in a couple need to apply and attend training, even if one person is the primary carer.

-The scheme welcomes applications from people of all ethnicity, sexual orientation and abilities.
+The scheme welcomes applications from people of all ethnicities, sexual orientations and abilities.

-Matching is very important.
-Everyone is different, so we will find out the things that are important to you and try and find someone that would suit your household.
+Matching is essential.
+Everyone is different, so we'll ask what is important to you before matching you to someone that would suit your household.

-Prior to any placement, there will be opportunities for both the Shared Lives carer and the person being offered a service to meet each other and to have trial visits.
+Before any placement, there will be opportunities for you and the person being offered a service to meet for trial visits.

 This will depend upon the person you are supporting.